 Container Deposit Schemes have environmental and social benefits.
 These include:

-Currently wine and spirits are not included in the CDSs - we are lobbying for their inclusion.
+Currently wine and spirits are not included in the CRS/CDSs - we are lobbying for their inclusion.

 Learn More About Cash for Containers Around Australia